busathlab/mdlab/docs/namd_lab3.md

 **NAMD/VMD**
 1. Use `export variableName=variableValue` in the bash script.
 2. In the NAMD/VMD script being run, use $::env(variableName) to refer to the environment variable.

+**Colvars** does *not* use environment variables.
+You will need to somehow tell colvars to use these variables, though.
+One option is to use a colvars "template" file, put unique words in the place of the values you would like to substitute, copy the template within the submission loop with `cp`, and then use do a find/replace with `sed` as described below.

+#### Find / Replace with `sed`
+There are multiple ways to do Find / Replace in Linux, and one utility is `sed`.

+The following command will replace all occurences of `YES` in `foo.txt` with `NO` in a new file called `bar.txt`: `sed "s,YES,NO," foo.txt > bar.txt`.

+The following command will replace all occurences of `DRUGPOSITION` with the value of the variable `drugposition` with the filename pattern `output/colvars.${outputPattern}.inp` and save changes to the same file: `sed -i "s,DRUGPOSITION,${drugposition}," output/colvars.${outputPattern}.inp`.

+Advanced substitutions involving punctuation, special characters, ignoring case, etc. are possible but a bit more difficult.
+See the documentation [here](https://www.gnu.org/software/sed/manual/sed.html) for more information.